Heikki Jauhopää

-In Finland, witch trials were normally against one single male folk magician who was accused of having caused death or illness by use of magic, without any reference to Satan.
-The trial of Heikki Jauhopää was typical in this sense.
-However, normally the man was given some lesser punishment than the death penalty.
-Heikki Jauhopää was however considered unusually dangerous, and he was sentenced to death by decapitation for having caused death by use of magic on 9 July 1586.
-In this time period, it was uncommon to have death sentences in witch trials in Finland, which normally ended in fines rather than a death sentence.
+In Finland, witch trials were normally against a single male folk magician who was accused of having caused death or illness by use of magic, without any reference to Satan.
+However, normally the man was given a lesser punishment than the death penalty.
+Because Jauhopää was considered unusually dangerous, he was sentenced to death by decapitation for having caused death by use of magic on 9 July 1586.